Ayush1325/blog/content/post18.md

 ```

 # Conclusion
 The Rust Std for UEFI is moving forward, albeit slower than I expected when I started.
 Nevertheless, I will try my best to see it to the end instead of dropping it abruptly.
 Feel free to check out the PR if this project interests you.

-Also, consider supporting me if you like my work.
+Consider [supporting me](@/pages/supportme.md) if you like my work.